 During my next run, I started to think about the answer I provided and I wonder how do I really go about it when there is a hard workout or I am not feeling in the zone or I am just tired (mentally or physically).
 As I reflected more and more, I came to the realization that I do not get many of those days often.
 I could not remember when was the last time and what I did.
 I think for me, running is part of my lifestyle.
 Do not get me wrong, not all the runs are fun, easy.
 There is not perfect weather every time I go out for a run.
 And there are times that legs are feeling like lead, dead weight or they are so stiff that those initial steps of the warm-up are not fun.
 But one thing kept me going, putting one step after the other, making me want to wake up at 4:30 AM, 5:00 AM, or 5:30 AM to get ready for a training run, the feeling at the end of accomplishment.

 Being able to cover that distance, cover the target workout, the realization that I was able to head out when others can’t or won’t.
 The familiar faces and people that recognize you, the ones that drive by and wave or honk their horns in solidarity.
-The other individuals running or walking that smile or wave at you and sometimes provide a quick shout out.
+Other individuals running or walking, they smile or wave at you and sometimes provide a quick shout-out.
 The ones at the crossing or street light and ask how is your run going?
 How far are you running? or which race is your next event? or just a simple, have a good run.
 The great conversations of group run or with just another runner.

 Being able to listen to music, audiobooks, podcasts, learn something new.
 To reflect around other points of view and opinions that are sometimes conflicting or enlightening.
 To think about work, to-dos lists, brainstorm ideas, root cause problems, and strategize solutions and approaches.
 To reflect on life, how far I have gone (sometimes literally), health, areas for improvements and plan ahead.
 To ponder about goals and whether those are the right ones to have and how they align with my values.
 And sometimes just feel nostalgic when I think about the past, what I used to be and who I am today.